 The online program is designed mainly for working professionals and post-undergraduate students who are not able to attend campus courses but want to earn a Master of Science degree in Biostatistics from the University of Florida.
 This program extends the reach of our academic excellence to potential leaders across the world.

-Tuition Information: Tuition for the program will cost $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $25 per credit hour.)
+Tuition for the Biostatistical Methods and Practice concentration costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (roughly $35 per credit hour).